glnovablue/Debian12WP/README.md

 ?>
 ```

-Create the `wp-contents` directory for each site, and set the right permissions and ownership for a standard site.
+Create the `wp-content` directory for each site, and set the right permissions and ownership for a standard site.
 That means we can manage the default themes and plugins via wordpress, and generally do more from within.
 The core files of wordpress are unchanged.

 ```
 sudo mkdir -p /srv/www/wp-content/example1.test